fffffsssss/AI4Loc/README.md

 │   ├── usages                           // general usage scipts for reference
 │   │   ├── notebook                     // notebook with GUI
 │   │   ├── pyscripts                    // python scripts
-│   ├── demo_notebooks                   // several demos to show how to use the framework
+│   ├── demos                            // several demos to show how to use the framework
 ```

 ## Demos